Tramadol: Effects and Risk of Addiction

 • Tingling sensations

-In rare occurrences, tramadol-dependent users have reported hallucinations when they have suddenly stopped taking this opioid medication.4 Because tramadol withdrawal symptoms can be distressing and painful, many users will take tramadol in order to alleviate or prevent these symptoms.
+In rare occurrences, tramadol-dependent users have reported hallucinations when they have suddenly stopped taking this opioid medication.
+Tramadol withdrawal symptoms can be distressing and painful, so many users will take tramadol to alleviate or prevent these symptoms.

-This cycle of tramadol abuse and withdrawal contributes to the development of a tramadol addiction, a pattern of problematic tramadol abuse despite negative consequences.
+This cycle of tramadol abuse and withdrawal contributes to the development of a tramadol addiction.

 Signs of Tramadol Addiction